Life, Health and Chemical Sciences

-The School of Life, Health and Chemical Sciences brings together world-class researchers from the disciplines of neuroscience, psychology, cell and molecular biology, immunology, medicinal chemistry, materials chemistry and genetics.
+The School of Life, Health and Chemical Sciences brings together world-class researchers from the disciplines of neuroscience, cancer biology, cardiovascular biology, global health studies materials chemistry and educational research.

 - Fully serviced histology suite with paraffin wax processing, section staining, vacuum embedding and cryostat sectioning.